Six Pack Abs Workout For Upper and Lower Abs

 2. Lying Straight Leg Raise

-You need no special equipment to do a straight leg raise, besides space where you can lie on your back freely.
+It is a beginner-friendly exercise because you don’t need special equipment except for space where you can lie on your back freely.
 To make the straight leg raise more challenging, add a small cuff weight to your leg.

-1. Lie face up on the floor/bench with your entire body straight and your hands at your sides to stabilize your torso.
+1. Lie on the floor/bench with your entire body straight and your hands at your sides to stabilize your torso.

 2. Hold your legs a few inches off the floor.